wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

     (3) However, a person is not interested in a matter---

-    *   (a) only because he or she is a member or an officer of a wholly-owned subsidiary of the entity or of a subsidiary that is owned by the entity together with another parent Crown entity or entities; or
+    *   (a) only because he or she is a member or an officer of a wholly-owned subsidiary of the entity or of a multi-parent subsidiary of the entity and 1 or more other Crown entities; or

     *   (b) because he or she receives an indemnity, insurance cover, remuneration, or other benefits authorised under this Act or another Act; or

     *   (c) if his or her interest is so remote or insignificant that it cannot reasonably be regarded as likely to influence him or her in carrying out his or her responsibilities under this Act or another Act; or

+    *   (ca) only because he or she has past or current involvement in the relevant sector, industry, or practice; or

     *   (d) if an entity's Act provides that he or she is not interested, despite this section.

-    Section 62(2)(b): amended, on 26 April 2005, by [section 7][282] of the Relationships (Statutory References) Act 2005 (2005 No 3).
+    Section 62(2)(b): amended, on 26 April 2005, by [section 7][303] of the Relationships (Statutory References) Act 2005 (2005 No 3).

+    Section 62(3)(a): amended, on 18 July 2013, by [section 12(1)][304] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 62(3)(ca): inserted, on 18 July 2013, by [section 12(2)][304] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 63 Obligation to disclose interest

-*   (1) A member who is interested in a matter relating to the statutory entity must disclose details of the interest in accordance with [section 64][78] as soon as practicable after the member becomes aware that he or she is interested.
+*   (1) A member who is interested in a matter relating to the statutory entity must disclose details of the interest in accordance with [section 64][83] as soon as practicable after the member becomes aware that he or she is interested.

-    (2) A general notice of an interest in a matter relating to the statutory entity, or in a matter that may in future relate to the entity, that is disclosed in accordance with [section 64][78] is a standing disclosure of that interest for the purposes of this section.
+    (2) A general notice of an interest in a matter relating to the statutory entity, or in a matter that may in future relate to the entity, that is disclosed in accordance with [section 64][83] is a standing disclosure of that interest for the purposes of this section.

     (3) A standing disclosure ceases to have effect if the nature of the interest materially alters or the extent of the interest materially increases.